 Life is not easy.
-It’s not easy if you have a drug addiction – or even if you don’t.
+It’s not easy if you are struggling with addiction – or even if you aren’t.
 It’s all about evolution.
 The strong survive.
 It’s not just about physical strength; it is more about mental strength.
 Do you have the will to survive?
 Do you have the strength to make it one more day?

-As a person who has never had a drug or alcohol addiction, I can only speak from that perspective.
+As a person who has never struggled with drug or alcohol addiction, I can only speak from that perspective.
 My insight into your world is only through observation.
 I do not wish to walk in your shoes, but I can tell you what it is like to walk in mine – if you are serious about recovery.

 Every day, I have unfulfilled wants that are not centered on anyone else.
 It may seem selfish, but I believe that the center of one’s being can only revolve around oneself.
 I want things, I want different feelings, I want changes in others, I want, I want, I want.
 It really never ends.
-I believe that desire is no different for anyone – a person with a drug addiction and those without.
+I believe that desire is no different for anyone – for people with addiction and for those without.

-Daily, there are people out there telling you, “No” – bosses, friends, parents, spouses, and significant others – that is just a part of life.
-Disappointment and hurt is as much a part of living as joy, happiness, and love.
-Hurt is the same for those with an addiction as it is for those without.
+Daily, there are people out there telling you no – bosses, friends, parents, spouses and significant others – and that is just a part of life.
+Disappointment and hurt are as much a part of living as joy, happiness and love.
+Hurt is the same for those with addiction as it is for those without.
 The difference is how we react to and cope with our emotions, whether they are good or bad.
-I don’t know what drugs do for a person with an addiction to help cope with disappointment.
+I don’t know what drugs do for a person with addiction to help cope with disappointment.
 I don’t know how drugs heighten the joy of happiness.
-But I do know that my life would be very monochromatic without the peaks and valleys.
+But I do know that my life would be very monochromatic without its peaks and valleys.

 When my father died, I felt terrible pain and remorse.
 I wanted to pick up the phone and call him, but I knew I couldn’t.
-I wanted one last time, for old times’ sake, but I couldn’t.
-I flashed back to all the good times, but they were not to be any more.
+I wanted to one last time, for old times’ sake, but I couldn’t.
+I flashed back to all the good times, but they were not to be anymore.
 I believe that feeling of loss is something similar to what you are experiencing in order to live on.
-Your old life must die and there is tremendous pain with that death.
-Each day you will want to use just one more time.
-Time may heal all wounds but the scars are there forever.
+Your old life must die, and there is tremendous pain with that death.
+Each day you will want to use substances just one more time.
+Time may heal all wounds, but the scars are there forever.